k78ma/quartz/content/4A/MTE 484/Emulation Control Design.md

  & = x(kT) + \int_{kT}^{(k+1)T} (Ax(s)+Be(s)) \, ds
 \end{align}
 $$
-We can use the left-side rule for numerical integration:
+We can use the [[Numerical Integration for Control Systems|left-side rule]] for numerical integration:
 $$
 \begin{align}
 \Delta[k+1] &  \approx T(Ax(kT) + Be(kT)) = T(Ax[k]+Be[k]) \\